The Agile Manifesto is for all of us–for social enterprises, non-profits, and organizational leaders everywhere who are in business to do good.

 It’s like writing up detailed plans for a raft, buying the finest quality materials, building the raft in a garage somewhere, and then taking it out for a test drive by sending it over Niagara Falls.
 If it works—great.
 If it crashes into smithereens—well that sucks.

 This method of software development is aptly called Waterfall.
-It’s an expensive and old-fashioned way to design a product that values process, pretty spreadsheets, and a “hope for the best” commitment to a plan.
+It’s an expensive and old-fashioned way to design a product that assumes every single detail and variable can be known at the beginning and relies on one’s ability to predict the future in order to be successful.
+This way of working places value on process, pretty spreadsheets, and a “hope for the best” commitment to a plan.

-Sound familiar to anyone out there whose eyes glaze over at the mention of strategic planning or who gets sweaty palms at the thought of evaluating your impact?
+Sound familiar to anyone out there whose eyes glaze over at the mention of strategic planning or who gets sweaty palms at the thought of kicking off a big project?

 Oh friends, there is a better way—and not just for software developers.

 Agile is an adaptive practice that has tech companies and startups all over the world creating innovative solutions with less money, more flexibility, and a better user experience.
 It’s a process that software teams use to try something and see if it works…while there is still plenty of time to make changes and the risks of those changes are relatively small.
 And it has nothing to do with actual coding.
 Well, some of it has to do with coding.
-Mostly it’s about a fierce commitment to figuring out what works.
+Mostly it’s about a fierce commitment to learning and improving.

 An agile manifesto for mission-driven leaders